zvz23/TodoListCLI/README.md

 # How to run

-1. Navigate to the jar file located at out/artifacts/todo_list_1_0_jar
+1. Navigate to the jar file located at build/libs

-2. Go to terminal and enter java -jar TodoList.jar
+2. Go to terminal and enter java -jar todo-list-1.0.jar

 # How to use